Skip to main content

 The mission of The Remarkable Foundation is to provide financial assistance to nonprofit organizations, for the implementation of services and programs that enhance and mark the quality of life, for all people in the communities served by Oconee State Bank.

-Customers, community members, local organizations, and beyond have an opportunity to link arms and partner with the established and reputable giving history of OSB, through the foundation, thus increasing our giving impact in every community we serve.
+Customers, community members, local organizations, and beyond have an opportunity to link arms and partner with the established and reputable giving history of Oconee State Bank, through the foundation, thus increasing our giving impact in every community we serve.

 If you would like to partner with Oconee State Bank through a donation to The Remarkable Foundation visit our website below.